 When the intermediate table is created, only the fields are generated for you.
 ArcGIS does not know which origin objects are associated with which destination objects, so you must manually populate the rows.
 This can be accomplished in an edit session by selecting related features or rows in the two participating object classes and adding the relationship to the intermediate table via the Attributes dialog box, accessible by clicking the Attributes button on the Edit tab.
 Once a relationship has been added to the intermediate table, the foreign key fields will be automatically populated with the related primary key values, and data can be entered in any additional attribute fields.
 This process must be repeated for all the sets of related features.

-An intermediate relationship class table is not an object class, and as a result, domains, subtypes, and default values cannot be used with this type of table.
+When a many-to-many or attributed relationship class is created, a new intermediate relationship class table is created.
+This intermediate relationship class table is not an object class.
+As a result, domains, subtypes, contingent values, attribute rules, and default values cannot be used with this type of table.

 - Create the relationship class by using the Create Relationship Class geoprocessing tool located in the Data Management Toolbox.
 Alternatively, if you already have an existing relationship class, connect to the data in the Catalog pane.